racerxr650r/pivec/README.md

 # pivec
-Simple user mode app to configure the Raspberry PI composite video controller
+Simple user mode app to configure the Raspberry PI composite video controller.
+Use this application to disable the color burst and modulated chroma signal.
+It solves the problem described in this [thread on the raspberry pi forums](https://forums.raspberrypi.com/viewtopic.php?t=248217).
+Use this if you are using an old monochrome CRT with composite input and you want higher resolution without the annoying moving dithering.